tcpalmer/nina-scheduler/target-management/index.md

 A Project is active/enabled if:
 * The State is Active
-* The current date is between the project Start and End dates.
-* At least one of its Targets is active/enabled.
+* At least one of its Targets is active/enabled with at least one incomplete exposure plan.

 Note that projects will show as active/enabled but not be scheduled if the project belongs to a NINA profile that isn't currently active.